WAVES: Women of the U.S. Navy – A Tribute to Their Service and Contribution (1944)

 Volunteers may also be assigned to Hawaii, Alaska, and Naval activities in the American area, including Canada, Bermuda, the Caribbean, the Panama Canal Zone, and Latin America.

-Though the Navy cannot promise you assignment in any particular place, you may be assured that your duty station will be where the Navy needs you most and wherever you go, you'll be part of a Navy community.
+Though the Navy cannot promise you assignment in any particular place, you may be assured that your duty station will be where the Navy needs you most.
+Wherever you go, you'll be part of a Navy community.
 You'll feel at home with your kind of people — Navy men and women you'll be proud to call your friends.

-WAVE Radiomen Send and Receive Urgent Communications.
+Wave Radiomen Send and Receive Urgent Communications.
+Radiomen Are Playing an Important Part in Winning the War by Sending and Receiving Urgent Communications From the Naval Activities.
 The Story of You in Navy Blue, 1944.
 GGA Image ID # 1a116598a3

 "Extras" you are entitled to

-Under the present income tax law, no enlisted WAVE is required to pay a tax on her Navy income because of a special exemption granted to armed forces members.
+Under the present income tax law, no enlisted WAVE must pay a tax on her Navy income because of a special exemption granted to armed forces members.
 You can buy life insurance at low government rates.
-And, like any other member of the uniformed services, you will get the privileges of free mail, reduced rates on transportation, theatre tickets where granted, and you may benefit from USO, Red Cross, and Navy Relief.
+And, like any other member of the uniformed services, you will get free mail privileges, reduced transportation rates, and theatre tickets where granted, and you may benefit from USO, Red Cross, and Navy Relief.

 You are entitled to all allowances or benefits available to men, except that husbands cannot be considered as dependents.
 Provisions for postwar benefits for veterans apply to women and men.

 The Navy wants you to become skilled in your job.
-As vacancies occur, you can use your training and experience to compete for more advanced ratings.
+You can use your training and experience to compete for more advanced ratings as vacancies occur.

 If you join the Navy as an enlisted man's wife, you are still eligible for a family allowance, even though you are an armed forces member.